AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    loss_fn = torch.nn.CrossEntropyLoss()
    optimizer = torch.optim.RMSprop(cls.parameters(), lr=0.001, alpha=0.9)
    device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
-   scheduler = torch.optim.lr_scheduler.OneCycleLR(optimizer, max_lr=0.001, pct_start=0.1, total_steps=100)
-   base_model = BasicNN(cls, loss_fn, optimizer, scheduler=scheduler, device=device)
+   base_model = BasicNN(model=cls, loss_fn=loss_fn, optimizer=optimizer, device=device)

-However, Base model built above are trained to make predictions on instance-level data (e.g., a single image), which is not suitable enough for our task.
-Therefore, we then wrap the ``base_model`` into an instance of ``ABLModel``.
-This class serves as a unified wrapper for base models, facilitating the learning part to train, test, and predict on example-level data, (e.g., images that comprise the equation).
+The base model built above are trained to make predictions on instance-level data (e.g., a single image), while ABL deals with example-level data.
+To bridge this gap, we wrap the ``base_model`` into an instance of ``ABLModel``.
+This class serves as a unified wrapper for base models, facilitating the learning part to train, test, and predict on example-level data, (e.g., images that comprise an equation).

 .. code:: python